 Sackville Mayor Shawn Mesheau has denied that he violated conflict of interest rules when he chaired council meetings that discussed and voted on changes to the town’s zoning bylaw clearing the way for a plastic pipe factory at 318 Walker Road.

-The mayor’s brother, Peter Mesheau, is vice-president of marketing and communications at Atlantic Industries Limited (AIL), which is planning to build and operate the factory.
+The mayor’s brother, Peter Mesheau, is Senior Advisor, Marketing and Communications for Atlantic Industries Limited (AIL), which is planning to build and operate the factory.

 “I am not in a conflict of interest,” the mayor said during the public question period at Tuesday’s town council meeting.